-Michael Anderson: Oscar-Nominated Film Director Of ‘Logan’s Run’ And ‘Around the World in 80 Days’ Dies At 98
+Michael Anderson: Oscar-Nominated Film Director Of ‘Logan’s Run’ And ‘Around The World In 80 Days’ Dies At 98

 - 20,000 Leagues Under the Sea (1997)

-He is survived by his third wife Adrienne, her two children Laurie and Christopher; his five children from his first marriage to Betty Jordan, Michael, David, Peter, Jan, and Sally; and his stepdaughter Emilie with his second wife Vera Carlisle.
+He is survived by his third wife, Adrienne, her two children, Laurie and Christopher; his five children from his first marriage to Betty Jordan, Michael, David, Peter, Jan, and Sally; and his stepdaughter, Emilie, with his second wife, Vera Carlisle.

 Michael Anderson, director of 'Logan's Run' and 'Around the World in 80 Days,' dies at 98 https://t.co/pTSoQ9N4qH pic.twitter.com/CqN72vmMR4